top of page

 • Instagram

-A Church built on meeting need rather than 'canon'.
+A Church community built on spirituality rather than religion.

-Not every one wants to belong to an Order and instead may feel the need to belong to 'a church'.
+Not every one wants to belong to 'an Order' and instead may feel the need to belong to 'a church' so we have created 'a family of St James' to which anyone of faith and good intent may freely belong.

-The Nazarene Community Church of St James gives you a name and identity without restricting your ministry or tying you to a specific place or denominational style.
-It is not canon driven but shaped by meeting need.
+The Nazarene Community Church of St James (or Nazarene Church of St James or Nazarene Community of St James) gives you a name and identity without restricting your ministry or tying you to a specific place or denominational style.
+It is not canon driven but shaped by meeting need and biblically based authenticity.

 Why have we chosen this name?
-These names and titles have also been very carefully chosen and are loaded with historical relevance and meaning.
+We need some kind of identity so this name has been very carefully chosen and is loaded with historical relevance and scriptural meaning.

 Nazarene reflects the name given to the early followers of Jesus.